New Learning Resources

 If you can't see a game's "start" icon, you may need to reload this page.

-Click here to see the answers (including translations of the sentences).
+Click here to see translations of the labels.

 (more experienced learners)